-Compared to the bigger sister schools in Brussels and Luxemburg, the European School Varese is of medium size and has a present school population of 1400 pupils, coming from 47 different countries.
+Compared to the bigger sister schools in Brussels and Luxemburg, the European School Varese is of medium size and has a present school population of about 1300 pupils, coming from over 50 different countries.
 The school is divided into five language sections (Dutch, English, French, German and Italian) and offers mother tongue tuition in all European Union official languages.

 The school is nestled in a large campus of 40000 m2 .
 At its entrance there is the Liberty villa seat of the school management and administration.